 Eligible products are GIO Business Insurance, GIO Trade Insurance, GIO Business Insurance for Professional and GIO Commercial Motor and GIO Workers Compensation Insurance but only for covers in WA, NT, ACT or TAS.

-Yes, if the flyer is a member of Qantas Frequent Flyer and the business has pre-registered for Aquire.
-Aquire Points are earned for a business in addition to Qantas Points the individual would usually earn.
+Yes, if the flyer is a member of Qantas Frequent Flyer and the business has pre-registered for Qantas Business Rewards.
+Qantas Points are earned for a business in addition to Qantas Points the individual would usually earn.

-Aquire Points are earned by the business’ transactions.
-If for example you have an employee that flies from Sydney to Melbourne, the business will earn Aquire points for the costs associated with that travel.
-If the customer is a QFF member, they will also earn QFF points for their flight.
+Qantas Points are earned by the business’ transactions.
+If for example you have an employee that flies from Sydney to Melbourne, the business will earn Qantas points for the costs associated with that travel.
+If the individual is a Qantas Frequent Flyer member, they will also earn Qantas Points for their flight with their Qantas Frequent Flyer account.

-As long as your business renews its Aquire membership each year, its Aquire Points will not expire.
-If you terminate or do not renew your business' membership, any Aquire Points in your business' account will expire.
-In addition, any Aquire Points in the membership account with a "pending" status at the end of a membership year will expire.
-Pending points include points for airline travel if your business has not earned at least 20,000 points and had at least two travellers.
+As long as your business renews its Qantas Business Rewards membership each year, its Qantas Points will not expire.
+If you terminate or do not renew your business' membership, any Qantas Points in your business' account will expire.
+In addition, any Qantas Points in the membership account with a "pending" status at the end of a membership year will expire.
+Pending Points include Points for airline travel if your business has not earned at least 20,000 Points and had at least two travellers.

-Aquire currently have 20 partners with the Aquire program.
+Qantas Business Rewards currently have 20 partners with their program.
 These partners are from across a range of business expenditure categories such as Financial Services, Professional Services, Office Supplies, Vehicle Related Spend and Travel.

 GIO will continue to look at how we can add value to our brokers business and their customers.

-GIO will reward eligible clients points relative to their spend with Vero, starting from $1.
+GIO will reward eligible clients Points relative to their spend, starting from $1.
 There are maximum points caps for specific products.
-Aquire members will earn points for the normal business expenses with Aquire partners.
-The minimum and maximum points earned by Aquire members will be based on how engaged with the program they choose to be.
+Qantas Business Rewards members will earn Points for the normal business expenses with Qantas Business Rewards program partners.
+The minimum and maximum points earned by Qantas Business Rewards members will be based on how engaged with the program they choose to be.
 For full terms and condition refer to GIO's terms and conditions.